mpdairy/posh/README.md

               [(< ?a 21)]])
 ```
 which matches to any minors who are drinking.

-The query just uses DataScripts `q` function.
-It doesn't get called
-to try to unify patterns unless the pattern has at least one variable.

 You can match as many variables as you'd like, but the query only gets
 run with the first matching pattern that returns vars.
 This is